 Communication

-Another exciting part of the second year is that, instead of just watching each other carefully to pick up on each other’s cues, Baby’s communication skills will just keep building until you and she can communicate with each other on purpose on a fairly regular basis.
-As the second year goes on, she will learn to:
+Another exciting part of the second year is that, instead of just watching each other carefully to pick up on each other’s cues, Baby’s communication skills will just keep building until you and they can communicate with each other on purpose on a fairly regular basis.
+As the second year goes on, they will learn to:

 - Follow simple instructions